floating/restore/README.md

 ```javascript
 store('text') // 'Hello World'
 ```
 ## Updating values in the store

-- `actions` are used to dispatch updates to the `store`
+* `actions` are used to make updates to the state of the `store`
-- `actions` are passed as an object during `store` creation
+* `actions` are passed as an object during the `store`'s creation
-- The `actions` object can be created explicitly or by using import syntax. e.g. `import * as actions from './actions'`
+* The `actions` object can be created explicitly or by using import syntax
+  * e.g. `import * as actions from './actions'`
+* `actions` contain the whole lifecycle of an update making async updates easy to create and track

 Let's create an action called `setText` to `update` the `text` value in our `store`